andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 <span style="font-family: Fira Code">

-# UX Case Study: Sailfish OS
+# Sailfish OS: UX Case Study

-As with most case studies the idea is to explore the current state in a particular area and make some propositions about impoving it.
+As with most case studies, the idea is to explore the current state in a particular area and make some propositions about impoving it.

 And the idea of this case study is to try improving the UX of Sailfish OS.